RemoteSalad/weather_monitor_log/outline.md

     * use a Nginx exporter to observe site traffic
 *   Look & Understand the OpenWeatherMap exporter code
     *   Compare the output of the exporter and usual api call
+*   Document the creation of volumes externally as they cannot be included in the compose file; mountpoints are in compsoe
+    *   $docker volume create grafana-weather
+        $docker volume create prometheus-weather-tsdb
+*   Rename prom & graf containers to not be so generic -> imagine having other projects with those container hanging out?

+*   CLI for the grafana docker independent: <tt> docker run -dp 3000:3000 --name=grafana --network weather_monitor_log_default -v grafana-weather:/var/lib/grafana grafana/grafana-oss </tt>

+*   Add custom grafana plug-ins to the prebuild?
+Somehow have those relevant plugins to the dashboard?
+Better would be to have that built in somehow with a lot of predefined dashboards (i.e. the end user would have minor set up,[define target cities, put in api key, create volumes/bind mounts --- Hey that's an idea. put all this into a little script that runs at the beginning] and then start with a more or less set up dashboard) - but still something not so clunky as to prevent using more recent grafana/prometheus images.

+*   Review naming schemas for consistent usages (e.g. prometheus volume is named with an underscore while grafana's is a hyphenated)
+*   Create Schema map using Markdown's mermaid

 ## Goals:
 *   Use Docker Secrets
 *   Mix use of bind mounts and named volumes